 That said, I don’t know that this new benefit will attract new customers who might not otherwise have gotten an American Express Platinum card.

-The $450 annual fee on the card already gets you 40,000 points (which you can transfer to airline and hotel partners) after you spend $3,000 in the 1st 3 months, $200 credit on a qualifying airline, no foreign transaction fees, and lounge access with Delta, Priority Pass, and Centurion lounges.
+The card already gets you 60,000 points (which you can transfer to airline and hotel partners) after you spend $5,000 in the first 3 months, $200 credit on a qualifying airline, no foreign transaction fees, and lounge access with Delta, Priority Pass, and Centurion lounges.

 Adding free internet to the list of benefits isn’t really enough to sway folks who might have been on the fence about getting this card!

 You need to register your card and create a Boingo account.
 Both primary cardholders and authorized users can sign-up.